Screen Doors and Sweet Tea

 Appetizing color photos by Ben Fink depict Southern food recipes, ingredients used to make them and Southern U.S. scenes such as hot tamale trucks.

-Born and raised in the Mississippi Delta, Martha Hall Foose is executive chef at the Viking Cooking School.
+Born and raised in the Mississippi Delta, Martha Hall Foose was the executive chef at the Viking Cooking School.

 Return to Food & Drink Index